Zaduk/Pixel-Drawing-via-VGA/README.md

 3. Upload the code to the board.
 This may take a while.
 4. Then, connect the board to your monitor using a VGA connection and select the right souce on your monitor.

-Your board is now ready for the procedure below.
+The board is now ready to draw pixels!

 # How to Use